Remiswl/Carousel/README.md

 # Carousel

 ## Introduction
-The site was made with __JavaScript ES6__, in the frame of mu training in 3W Academy.
+The site was made with __JavaScript ES6__, in the frame of my training in 3W Academy.

 ## Launch
 To launch the site, open 'index.html'.